Live from Baghdad (film): Plot

 On August 2, 1990, Iraqi forces and tanks roll into Kuwait City, as the Iraqi invasion of Kuwait begins.
 In Atlanta, CNN picks Robert Wiener and his crew to go to Baghdad and cover the invasion.
-At Rome International Airport, Wiener meets his colleague and producer Ingrid Formanek.
-Wiener and his crew arrive in Baghdad on August 23, and stay at the Al-Rasheed Hotel.

 As they settle in their hotel rooms, they notice that they are being monitored.
-The crew report their first story on a young British boy held as a hostage by Saddam Hussein.
-As they continue to report stories, they get pressured by the Iraqi government.
-Wiener later meets the Iraqi Minister of Information Naji Al Hadithi, and requests pieces of equipment and an interview with Hussein.
-As the movie goes on, Wiener and Al Hadithi become friends.
+The crew realize they must carefully navigate how they report their stories or risk being kicked out of the country.
+Their first story, about a young British boy held as a hostage by Saddam Hussein, is well-received at home.
+Wiener goes to meet with the Iraqi Minister of Information Naji Al Hadithi, impressing him by waiting for several hours to get a chance to speak with him.
+He requests radio equipment that allows them to broadcast live from Baghdad and an interview with Hussein, with Wiener noting that he's aware Hussein watches CNN.